Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness: Experiments

-We run all experiments with Intel E5-2690 CPU and two NVIDIA Tesla P100 GPUs.
-For encoders, we utilize eight attention heads for the multi-head GAT model with two layers.
-The hidden dimension and output one are set to 60 and 96, respectively.
-As aforementioned, we remove the first dropout layer and keep the second one.
-The dropout rate is set to 0.3.
-For decoders, we adopt dueling DDQN.
-Both value and advantage networks are implemented as two fully-connected layers with embedding dimension being 256.
+We implement the code in PyTorch and Networkx.
+All experiments are run on the server with Intel E5-2690 CPUs and two NVIDIA Tesla P100 GPUs.
+For feature representation phase, we develop the GAT model with eight attention heads, each head has two layers.
+The hidden and output feature dimensions are set to 60 and 96, respectively.
+We only deploy the dropout layer with rate of 0.3 between two layers to constrain the variance.
+8 attention heads are used to learn the representation.
+For the node selection phase, we adopt typical dueling DDQN as the agent.
+Both value and advantage networks are implemented as two linear layers with embedding dimensions being 256 linking with ReLU activation function.

-We use the Adam optimizer \cite{Adam2015} to train dueling DDQN and feature importance-aware GAT with the learning rates 0.001 and 0.005, respectively.
-The loss function is mean square error.
-The eval network is trained per 20 epochs and the update frequency of a target network is 300.
-The models are implemented in PyTorch and Networkx.
+We use the Adam optimizer \cite{Adam2015} to train dueling DDQN and feature importance-aware GAT with the learning rates of 0.001 and 0.005, respectively.
+We use the mean square loss function to learn from the reward.
+The eval network is trained per 20 epochs, and the update frequency of a target network is 300.
+In each epoch, a synthetic network is generated to train the model.